190 Cybersecurity Statistics to Inspire Action This Year [October 2024 Update]

 There are many methods for identifying and prioritizing risks.
 One of the most popular is developing key risk indicators (KRIs).

 KRIs are a way to proactively track the most important types of risks that could put your business’s primary objectives and priorities in jeopardy.
 By establishing KRIs and setting tolerance values to track against each risk, KRIs can serve as early warning signs of upcoming crises and provide your organization enough time to mitigate that risk’s potential impact or prevent it from occurring.
+You can use our free template to get started.

 Another popular method is using a risk matrix.
 To create a risk matrix, you have to compare the likelihood of a potential risk against the impact that your business would face if that risk occurs.
 For example, a high-priority risk would be an incoming hurricane that’s expected to cause power outages and disrupt business operations.